Chipdelmal/MoNeT_DA/README.md

-# MoNeT2: Mosquito Networks Taskforce
+# MoNeT: Mosquito Networks Taskforce

 Codebase for the analysis on spatiotemporal analysis of gene drives realistic geographical settings.
 Designed to work in tandem with [MGDrivE](https://marshalllab.github.io/MGDrivE/) to provide the backbone of the data analysis pipelines.